 My quick introduction to pumping

 First a little background on how I got introduced to pumping much sooner than expected.
-When my daughter O was born she only spent a few hours with us before ending up in the NICU.
-She had swallowed some fluid on her way into the world and subsequently had a choking episode her first night.
+When my first daughter was born she only spent a few hours with us before ending up in the NICU.
+She had swallowed some fluid on her way into the world, and subsequently had a choking episode her first night.

 Some positives of the Ameda Purely Yours Breast Pump: